LFG is literally a communication bridge in Aion

 Another way is to lessen the dehumanizing factor by removing some of the degrees of separation.
 While you can never fully avoid the separation (short of a LAN or living with someone), using a voice program with your legion and faction will make their members more real and less abstract.
 Knowing there is a real person behind a character brings a measure of accountability.

 !
 Many of us have full lists for a reason!
 A wish for Solorius

 on the social tab (v) by which you can recruit for a group or offer yourself up for a group, why not restrict LFG chat to this feature only?
 This way, people seeking groups can still find/make them, and those who don't want to hear the trolls can have a bit more peace.
 Of course, people can still troll using that tool, but the character limit is much more restricted.
 You also can't troll if you happen to be in a full group.
 If there must be a server-wide channel for gabbing, make a separate universal channel -- then those of us who want can turn it off and enjoy the quiet without missing groups.

-Soaring through the Aionosphere, MJ Guthrie touches down weekly to bring you Wings Over Atreia.
+In short, let's have an LFG bridge without the trolls.
+Who's with me?Soaring through the Aionosphere, MJ Guthrie touches down weekly to bring you Wings Over Atreia.
 Featuring tips, guides, and general snippets of life in Aion, the column is better than Tutty-on-a-stick, ackackackackackack!
 Have a suggestion to share?
 No need to bribe a Shugo -- just send mail to email@example.com.